 The company's non-current interest-bearing liabilities on 31 December 2024 amounted to EUR 27.3 million (30.5 million on 31 December 2023) and non-current non-interest-bearing liabilities to EUR 4.5 million (EUR 2.9 million).
 Current interest-bearing liabilities amounted to EUR 3.9 million (EUR 3.9 million).
-Other interest-bearing liabilities amounted to EUR 23.0 million (EUR 25.0 million) and consisted of a loan for the parent company.
+Other interest-bearing es to the consolidated financial stateme liabilities amounted to EUR 23.0 million (EUR 25.0 million) and consisted of a loan for the parent company.